LichFactory-Games/TotM-Manager/README.md

 Be sure to **save any changes** you make to an image by pressing the 'Save Changes' button!

+## Search

+If you have a tile with a lot of images you may find searching by image name or tag helpful.
+There is a search bar immediately above the image list that you can use to navigate images.
+It will give you a preview of all candidates.
+Press `Enter` to activate the first image in the list.
+You may also click on any image returned in the search to activate it.

+## Settings

+Settings right now are limited to keybindings (Ctrl-T for the window; Ctrl-F for search) and to image preview size.

 ## Feature Roadmap

 The following features are ones I would consider adding at some point.

 - [ ] Allow fine-grained control over color filter settings
 - [ ] Allow for other tile setups and more than two speakers or one scene
-- [ ] Search function for images by name or tag.
+- [X] Search function for images by name or tag.
 Helpful in cases where many images are connected with a tile.
 - [ ] Video file support.
 - [ ] Support for more TokenMagic FX filters than glow (and possibly adding FXMaster support in addition to Token Magic).
 - [ ] Ability to target and edit a text drawing for labeling of the scene/NPCs.